ihoudjedje/uvsq-students-bot/README.md

   <br>
 </h1>

-<h4 align="center">A ChatBot designed to help new <a href="http://www.uvsq.fr/master-1-informatique-351265.kjsp" target="_blank">UVSQ's CS</a> students to explore and to know more about their course, designed in two versions : API.ai & ChatFuel</h4>
+<h4 align="center">A ChatBot designed to help new <a href="http://www.uvsq.fr/master-1-informatique-351265.kjsp" target="_blank">UVSQ's CS</a> students to explore and to know more about their course, designed in two versions : API.ai & ChatFuel and based in Microservices Architecture</h4>

 <p align="center">
   <!-- Downloads -->